Amplitude Analysis of the Decays $D^0\to\pi^+\pi^-\pi^+\pi^-$ and $\pi^+\pi^-\pi^0\pi^0$: BACKGROUND STUDY AND SIGNAL EXTRACTION

 To extract the ST and DT yields, unbinned maximum likelihood fits are performed on the $M_{\rm bc}^{\rm tag}$ distribution of the remaining ST candidates and the 2D distributions of $M_{\rm bc}^{\rm sig}$ versus $M_{\rm bc}^{\rm tag}$ of the remaining DT events in individual tag modes.
 In the fit to the $M_{\rm bc}^{\rm tag}$ distribution, the signal shape is described by the MC simulated shape of the truth-matched ST events, and the background shape is described by an ARGUS function with the cut-off parameter fixed at $1.8865$~GeV/$c^2$~\cite{ARGUS:1990hfq}.
 For the $\bar{D}^0\to K^+\pi^-\pi^0$ tag mode, an additional peaking background is considered which represents the wrong reconstruction of $\pi^0$ as discussed above.
 This peaking background shape is described by the MC-simulated shape of the truth-matched ST events convolved with a bifurcated Gaussian function with fixed parameters that are obtained from the fit to the corresponding simulated background events.
 The results of the fits to the $M_{\rm bc}^{\rm tag}$ distributions are shown in Fig.~\ref{fig:ST}.

 In the fit to the 2D distribution of $M_{\rm bc}^{\rm sig}$ (labelled as $y_1$) versus $M_{\rm bc}^{\rm tag}$ (labelled as $y_2$), the signal is described by

-where $S(y_1,y_2)$ is the signal MC shape derived from the truth-matched events, and $G(\mu,\sigma)$ is the Gaussian function describing the resolution difference between data and MC simulation by fixing the parameters $\mu_{y_{1(2)}}$ and $\sigma_{y_{1(2)}}$ to those from the fits on the one-dimensional $M_{\rm bc}$ distributions.
+where $S(y_1,y_2)$ is the signal MC shape derived from the truth-matched events by using a smoothed 2D histogram, and $G(\mu,\sigma)$ is the Gaussian function describing the resolution difference between data and MC simulation by fixing the parameters $\mu_{y_{1(2)}}$ and $\sigma_{y_{1(2)}}$ to those from the fits on the one-dimensional $M_{\rm bc}$ distributions.

 The BKGI is described by \begin{linenomath*}